enqueuer-land/enqueuer/README.md

 I told you it was simple.
 Now, let's say you want to mix different protocols to test a bit more complex flow.
-How about publishing an AMQP message and making sure that, once a service consumes that message an endpoint of your is hit?
+How about publishing an amqp message and making sure that, once a service consumes that message an endpoint of your is hit?
-In order to achieve that, we have to make use of a [plugin](#plugins), given that the AMQP protocol is not a built-in module.
+In order to achieve that, we have to make use of a [plugin](#plugins), given that amqp support is provided by a plugin.
-In this scenario, we're talking about the [AMQP plugin](https://github.com/enqueuer-land/enqueuer-plugin-amqp).
+In this scenario, we're talking about the [amqp plugin](https://github.com/enqueuer-land/enqueuer-plugin-amqp).
 Once we get this [plugin installed](#plugin_installation) we are able to create and run files like this:

     publishers: